CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 1) **Generation of patches**: continuous polling of the running macro model simulation and generates patches from the incoming macro model snapshots (saved to disk) of the data resulting from the macro model simulation

-    a) Several patches (spatial regions of scientific interest) are generated per snapshot, which are binary data files WM processes the snapshots as soon as            they are created
+    1) Several patches (spatial regions of scientific interest) are generated per snapshot, which are binary data files WM processes the snapshots as soon as            they are created

-    b) At full scale, one snapshot is generated every 150 seconds and contains 300 patches
+    2) At full scale, one snapshot is generated every 150 seconds and contains 300 patches

-    c) Patches are stored as pickle objects in a tar archive file
+    3) Patches are stored as pickle objects in a tar archive file

 2) **Selection of patches using ML**: patches are then passed to a pre-trained ML model (a deep neural network) that is used for online inference to evaluate patches for their configurational relevance, ranking all candidate patches correspondingly, using the top-ranked candidates to steer the target multiscale simulation toward CG simulations of scientific interest

-    a) As new patches are generated, they are analyzed for their "importance" in real-time and are dynamically ranked in memory by this metric (using DynIm)
+    1) As new patches are generated, they are analyzed for their "importance" in real-time and are dynamically ranked in memory by this metric (using DynIm)

-    b) This queue of patches is truncated
+    2) This queue of patches is truncated

-    c) The importance of a patch cannot increase over time
+    3) The importance of a patch cannot increase over time

 3) **Tracking system-wide computational resources**: This is done indirectly by tracking the tasks currently running and their known allocation size, using Maestro to query thy status of running jobs (previously started by the WM) from which the available resources (with and without GPU) are calculated

 4) **Management of CG simulations**: monitoring available resources, starting new simulation tasks when resources become available (or during the loading phase of the workflow), monitoring running tasks (both CG setup and simulations), and restarting any jobs that fail due to hardware issues or simulation instability, providing extensive checkpointing and restoring capabilities

-    a) Patches are selected from the priority queue to start new CG setup jobs based on need and to match available resources
+    1) Patches are selected from the priority queue to start new CG setup jobs based on need and to match available resources

-    b) Completed CG setup systems are selected to run as new CG simulations
+    2) Completed CG setup systems are selected to run as new CG simulations

-    c) The WM allows staggering scheduling of new jobs to reduce the load on the underlying scheduler, which is useful when executing large simulations on              several thousands of nodes.
+    3) The WM allows staggering scheduling of new jobs to reduce the load on the underlying scheduler, which is useful when executing large simulations on              several thousands of nodes.

 5) **Feedback to the macro model from the micro model**: updating the macro model parameters, periodically (every two hours) collecting the accumulated RAS-lipid radial distribution functions (RDFs) from each CG simulation via data provided by the in situ analysis, gathering these metrics through the filesystem reading the RDFs for each CG simulation, aggregating them through appropriate weighting, and converting to the free-energy functionals needed for the macro model.

-    a) To be clear, the data collected for generating feedback is from the results of the in situ analysis
+    1) To be clear, the data collected for generating feedback is from the results of the in situ analysis

-    b) The filesystem is used for this (as opposed to memory), posing scalability challenges
+    2) The filesystem is used for this (as opposed to memory), posing scalability challenges

-    c) Macro model periodically reads in improved RDFs accumulated by the workflow via CG simulations and calculates Potential Mean Forces (PMFs) using the Ornstein-Zernike(OZ) and Hypernetted Chain closure(HNC) equations
+    3) Macro model periodically reads in improved RDFs accumulated by the workflow via CG simulations and calculates Potential Mean Forces (PMFs) using the Ornstein-Zernike(OZ) and Hypernetted Chain closure(HNC) equations

 6) **Checkpointing and restarting**: WM monitors all running jobs for dead jobs due to node failures, file corruption, File System (FS) failures, etc.

-    a) Failed jobs are automatically restarted at the last available checkpoint
+    1) Failed jobs are automatically restarted at the last available checkpoint

-    b) In case the control data corrupts, all status files are duplicated
+    2) In case the control data corrupts, all status files are duplicated

-    c) The WM uses several checkpoint files to save the current state of the simulation in a coordinated manner, which can be used to restore the simulation,            potentially with different configurations or even on a different machine
+    3) The WM uses several checkpoint files to save the current state of the simulation in a coordinated manner, which can be used to restore the simulation,            potentially with different configurations or even on a different machine

 ## Suite Components: